Hedging short-maturity Asian options in local volatility models: Short-maturity option prices

 We analyze the short-maturity asymptotic behavior of Asian options under local volatility models.
 Assume that the stock price process $(S_t)_{t\ge0}$ follows a local volatility model,

 under risk-neutral measure $\mathbb{Q}$, where $r$ is the short rate, $q$ is the dividend rate, and $(W_t)_{t\ge0}$ is a $\mathbb{Q}$-Brownian motion.
-From Assumption \ref{classical assumption} below, there exists a unique strong solution for this stochastic differential equation.
+Under Assumption \ref{classical assumption}, the mapping $x\mapsto \sigma(t,x)x$ is Lipschitz continuous uniformly in $t$; hence, the SDE \eqref{eq:S_t} admits a unique strong solution \cite[Theorem 3.3.1]{zhang2017backward}.
+Short-maturity Asian options under assumptions similar to those stated below have been investigated in \cite{shoshi2025some}.